 Here’s a simple, basic recipe to get you started (adapted from a Betty Crocker cookbook):

-Mix 2 cups (all purpose) flour with 1 tsp salt, 3 tsp baking soda.
-Add 1/4 cup cold butter, coarsley grated and quickly mix in.
-Add 1 cup milk, and quickly mix into a sticky dough.
+- Add 1 cup milk, plus optional add-in (raisins and cinnamon, or cheddar and onion) and quickly mix into a sticky dough.
 Don’t mix it so thoroughly that it becomes smooth, and don’t worry about getting the bowl entirely clean of flour.